-As stated in the admittance criteria for the program, all students admitted into the Ed.D. program are required to attend onsite sessions in Lubbock, TX.
+All students admitted into the Ph.D. program are required to attend onsite sessions at Texas Tech University in Lubbock, TX.
 The first onsite session is New Student Orientation as discussed above.

-Two summer immersion weeks are also required, which occur the summer following the fall semester admitted, for Years 1 and 2 of the program.
+Two summer immersion weeks are also required, which occur during the summer terms for Years 1 and 2.
 Currently, the summer immersion week sessions are held the first full week (first Monday through Friday) of the Summer I session (see TTU Academic Calendar for dates).
-The Summer Immersion Week is mandatory, and students are expected to attend the full week.
+The Summer Immersion Week is mandatory, and students are expected to attend.
 Failure to meet the expectations of attendance and participation could result in a student being removed from the program.
 Failure to attend the full week (arriving late or leaving early) does not meet the expectations of attending the full session.